rcoppolo/memory/README.md

 ```

 ### Todo
-* When saving a question, put it in the right topic.
+* Organize CSS
+* Start on fetching questions for the test!!!
 * Validate clicking 'Next' in TopicSelect when no topic is selected
-* Start on fetching questions for the test!!!
 * Keep track of anon users (they shouldn't be able to log out!)
 * Clear form values on submit
 * All the settings functionality